One-game playoff: Make-up games

+This scenario was almost required in 2006 had the Astros won their final game of the season against the Braves.
+The Cardinals, who won the NL Central despite only playing 161 games, would have been required to play a makeup game in San Francisco in this case as their September 17 game against the Giants was postponed (and subsequently canceled after the Cardinals won the division).
+The Cardinals would have won the division in the case of this makeup game victory, but a tiebreaker game against Houston would have been required had they lost.

 Between 1901 and 1938, during a time when games were more often delayed by darkness and not always made up, there have been at least nine occasions on which making up postponed games might have resulted in a different pennant outcome, but the games were not made up.
 Even today, make-up games that cannot be played before the scheduled end of the regular season are only played if there is a possibility their results could affect postseason qualification.

 National Football League

 The National Football League (NFL) now has an elaborate formula for breaking ties in the qualification for its playoffs, and in the highly unlikely event that two teams are tied in all enumerated statistical criteria, the rules stipulate that a coin toss settles the tie, meaning one game playoffs are no longer possible.